ChrisPritchard/ctf-writeups/tryhackme/jurassicpark.md

     (ALL) NOPASSWD: /usr/bin/scp
 ```

 dennis had a test.sh file saying **flag5.txt** was under /root.
-I used `sudo scp /root/flag5.txt .` to get flag5 where I could read it.
+I used `sudo scp /root/flag5.txt .` to get flag5 where I could read it: `2a7074e491fcacc7eeba97808dc5e2ec`

-`find / -name flag* 2>/dev/null` revealed **flag2** at `/boot/grub/fonts/flagTwo.txt`
+`find / -name flag* 2>/dev/null` revealed **flag2** at `/boot/grub/fonts/flagTwo.txt`: `96ccd6b429be8c9a4b501c7a0b117b0a`

+**flag3** was the top entry of dennis' `.bash_history file`: `b4973bbc9053807856ec815db25fb3f1`

 At this point, I used https://gtfobins.github.io/gtfobins/scp/#sudo to get a root shell using scp, then changed the root password to `hacktheplanet` for good measure.
+This wasn't really necessary, but fuckit.